 Middle East Review of International Affairs, co-authored with Alan Dowty.
 A revised version of her dissertation was also recently published as a book: Prefiguring Peace: Israeli-Palestinian Peacebuilding Partnerships.

 Michelle is a recipient of a number of honors and awards, including a United States-Israel Educational Foundation Fulbright Fellowship, a Program on Negotiation Graduate Research Fellowship from Harvard Law School, and a United Nations Memorial Fellowship Award from the American Sociological Association's Peace War and Social Conflict Section.

 Michelle’s intellectual work has been driven by her dedication to peace, justice, and understanding.
 In the last fifteen years, she has been involved as a facilitator in Israeli-Palestinian dialogue with teachers and high school students in Israel/Palestine; in German-Polish-Jewish dialogue with young adults in Osweicim (Auschwitz), Poland; and in diversity dialogues with university and secondary school students in the United States.
 Beyond her involvement in peacebuilding and dialogue, Michelle has worked as a community organizer, and lived and served on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.

-At Loyola, Michelle teaches courses in sociology and global studies including: Societies and Institutions; Conflict, War, and Peace; Social Movements and Social Protest; Reconciliation and Justice after Violent Conflict; and Conflict Narratives, Media Discourse, and Peacebuilding: Israel-Palestine.
+At Loyola, Michelle teaches courses in sociology and global studies including: Societies and Institutions; Social Movements and Social Protest; Conflict, War, and Peace; Israel/Palestine: Conflict Narratives, Media Framing, and Peacebuilding; and Reconciliation and Justice after (and during) Violent Conflict.
 She believes strongly in active learning and participatory methods, so sign up for her classes, and be prepared to participate!